What to Know About Tuition & Fees

 In the 2017 - 2018 academic year, regular students at Alma were billed $38,858, before corrections for financial need.
 Of that number, the cost of tuition came to $38,438.
 The other $420 represents additional fees.

 In contrast to public colleges, Alma does not offer a tuition discount to residents of the state.

-Alma College tuition and fees is the number charged to undergraduates for one academic year, not including room and board.
+Fees and tuition costs quoted on this page do not include room and board, which will increase your costs.
 However, many students will end up spending under full tuition because they receive financial aid as well as other reductions.

 Are Tuition and Fees Going Up or Down?